medavidallsop/pb4wp/README.md

 To genrate a zip, run `pnpm run zip` or `pnp run zip:release` script, see differences in the scripts section above; to exclude specific files/folders, add them to `.distignore`.

 The zip will be created in `/zip`.
-Note that the `build` script is run automatically before zipping.
+Note: The `build` script is run automatically before zipping.

 # Recommendations